jeremyrojas/santa-ai-reindeer/README.md

-# Santa's AI Coding Reindeer Quiz
+# Santa's AI Builder Reindeer Quiz

-A fun, interactive quiz to discover which of Santa's AI Coding reindeer matches your builder personality!
+A fun, interactive quiz to discover which of Santa's AI Builder reindeer matches your builder personality!
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features